latent-to/developer-docs/docs/subnets/subnet-deregistration.md

 See also [Learn Bittensor: Subnet Deregistration](https://learnbittensor.org/concepts/dynamic-tao/subnet-deregistration)

-Subnet deregistration is a critical mechanism that manages the lifecycle of subnets within the Bittensor network.
+Subnet deregistration is a mechanism that manages the lifecycle of subnets within the Bittensor network.
 It ensures network quality by removing underperforming subnets, clearing room for new subnet registrations within the 128 subnet limit.

-Subnet deregistration addresses critical network efficiency issues:
+Subnet deregistration addresses network efficiency issues:
 - Removes underperforming subnets that consume TAO emissions without providing value.
 - Unlocks TAO resources locked in underperforming subnet pools